 SFMC Property Manager

-Nancy Wagner is retiring on January 25, 2018, and will be replaced at that time by Larry Gilbert.
-Until then, both will be actively involved in managing Watergate's affairs.
+Nancy Wagner retired on January 25, 2018, and has been replaced by Larry Gilbert.

 Send your homeowner payments to Watergate of Alexandria, Box 66571, Phoenix, Arizona 85082.